-The FSU Department of Interior Architecture and Design in collaboration with the Architecture Media Politics Society proudly announces an international-scope conference coming to Tallahassee this January.
+The FSU Department of Interior Architecture and Design in collaboration with the Architecture Media Politics Society hosted an international-scope conference in Tallahassee in January 2020.

 The World Institute of Psychology identifies multiple links between mood, behavior and learning, and the objects and spaces we interact with and occupy daily.
 The World Health Organization states that global issues like dementia as issues that can be tackled, in part, through design.
 The American Institute of Architects lists user experience and inclusivity as essential components of design education and thinking, while the Interior Design Educators Council highlights ‘human orientated design’ as essential to good practice in all fields, whether that be the design of schools, classrooms, health spaces, retail, offices or the home.

 This conference offered a unique invitation to engage in cross-disciplinary discourse around the role of people, objects and environments and how our individual practices and professions are, in reality, inseparable from each other.
 It embraces perspectives from a whole range of fields, including:

 Interiors | Products | Education | Psychology | Health | Furniture | Wellbeing | Art | Architecture | Universal Design | Urbanism | Landscape | Occupational Therapy

 Over 90 persons from 20 different countries attended or provided virtual presentations including Denmark, Sweden, Japan, Pakistan, Canada, Pakistan, Taiwan and India.